-Type The analysis engine to use.
-Set this parameter to barcode.
+Туре The analysis engine to use.
+Set this parameter to barcode .
 Input (Optional) The image track to process.
-If you do not specify an input track, the ingest engine.

-Media Server processes the first track of the correct type that is produced by might appear at an orientation other than upright, set this parameter to any.
+If you do not specify an input track, Media Server processes the first track of the correct type that is produced by the ingest engine.
+Orientation (Optional) The orientation of barcodes in the ingested media.
+If barcodes might appear at an orientation other than upright, set this parameter to any .
 Media Server will automatically detect the orientation (from 90-degree rotations, not arbitrary angles).

-Orientation (Optional) The orientation of barcodes in the ingested media.
-If barcodes video frame.

-Region (Optional) A region to process, instead of processing the whole image or
+Region (Optional) A region to process, instead of processing the whole image or video frame.
+For example: